K. M. Abraham (civil servant): District Collector

-He was District Collector in Alappuzha and Ernakulam Districts during the period 1994–1996.
-During this period, he officiated as Mayor of the Kochi City Corporation for a brief period.
+He was District Collector in Alappuzha district and Ernakulam district during the period 1994–1996.
+During this period, he officiated as Mayor of the Kochi Municipal Corporation for a brief period.

 Secretary in Finance Department

-He was Secretary in Finance Department from 1996–2002.
+He was Secretary in Finance Department from 1996 to 2002.
 During this period, he is credited to have led the Modernizing Government Programme (MGP) – the first comprehensive governance and fiscal reforms programme at the State level in the country financed by the Asian Development Bank (ADB), with supplementary grant support by the Government of Netherlands (RNE), and the Government of United Kingdom (DFID).

 The Management Information Systems used in the State for Budgeting and in Treasury operations are credited to him during this period.

 During this time he drafted the original legislation for establishing the Kerala Infrastructure Investment Fund in 1999 – precursor to the current KIIFB.

 Professor of Finance, Asian School of Business

 In 2006, he took a sabbatical to serve as the Professor of Finance for one year in the Asian School of Business [*] at Thiruvananthapuram.